mrjoseph/worldpay-payment-api/README.md

 ## Questions
 1. Where is the payment status stored?
 1. What is the `payment:events` href?
+1. When we click on a `Settle payment` link do we want to hide the authorization `successful links?` Same question also applies to `Partially settled` `Cancel` and `View details`

 ## Hindsight
 1. Consider using GraphQL